About Brand Lift

 Updated version: Next time you choose a vehicle, which one are you most likely to choose?

 Reporting is available in Display & Video 360 and in offline reports.
 Monitor studies in the "Lift (Beta)" tab to determine when a report is ready.

 To create a YouTube Report with Brand Lift Metrics, go to Reports > Offline Reporting > YouTube > YouTube Standard.

 To accurately compare YouTube and Video results, set the date range selector to a predefined time period when both were collecting responses.
 Custom date ranges are not currently supported.

 - TrueView in-stream ads, non-skippable ads, and bumper ads from YouTube & partners line items

 - Instant Reserve line items

-- All ads from YouTube Programmatic Guaranteed deals
+- Ads from YouTube Programmatic Guaranteed deals (not including YouTube masthead)

 - All ads from video line items